All Episodes

 I don't know how you blame anything going on in New York on any Republican.

-Unless you want to go back and try to say that this is Giuliani's mess, but it can't be, and it isn't.
+Unless you want to go back and try to say that this is Giuliani's mess, but it can't be and it isn't.

-You got a liberal nanny for mayor.
+You've got a liberal nanny for mayor.

-You have you've got who now wants to put bars out of business by limiting the number of adult beverages you can have every day.
+You've got who now wants to put bars out of business by limiting the number of adult beverages you can have every day.

-And you've got you've got uh uh food banks reporting increased activity.
+You've got food banks reporting increased activity.

-2.9 million New Yorkers report having difficulty affording food?
+2.9 million New Yorkers report having difficulty affording food.

-Well, I don't know if there's any trans fats foods around, but even if you're starving and you find some trans fats, I'm sure they'll charge you.
+Well, I don't know if there's any trans fats, foods around, but even if you're starving and you find some trans fats, I'm sure they'll charge you.

 It's absurd.

-Back to the audio sound bites.
+Back to the audio soundbites.

-This is um this is Romney.
+This is Romney.

 I wanted to play this.

-We've discussed it earlier, but uh this was yesterday in Florence, South Carolina, it was a town hall event, and during the QA, Romney said this about his taxes.
+We've discussed it earlier, but this was yesterday in Florence, South Carolina.

 It's number six.